codegirls/materials/2014-03-25-javascript-steps.md

     // Try describing what incrementCount does in your own words.

     // Ok, good.
-Now we can increment numbers, but that's still a far
+Now we can increment numbers, but that's still a bit
-    // stretch from `vertical_line`.
+    // boring.
     // Yes, but it's a start.
 Let's experiment a bit with those object
     // thingies.